dansantinojones/The_Student_Cookbook/README.md

 ![Color Contrast Validator Results](assets/images/color_contrast_pass.jpg)

-I chose the Oswald font as this was a simple but trendy font which is what the website users are looking for.
+I chose the fonts Oswald for the headings and Lato for the text as this was a simple but trendy font which is what the website users are looking for.
 With a letter spacing and uppercase this provided easy to read information helping achieve the business and customer goals.
+Anton and sans-serif fonts were used as back ups.

 The hover effect was used on the menu and category section to attract the users attention and demonstrate the easy navigation across all pages.